gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 * Changes to the formal arguments do not affect the actual arguments.

 ### <a name="add"></a>6.
 Addresses and Pointers
+Addresses and pointers allow programmers to effectively utilize memory and manipulate data.

 <ins>Variable Addresses</ins>:
 * The memory address of a variable can be referenced using the reference operator, &